 The HydroPASSAGE project is a research and development collaboration between engineers and biologists from the U.S. Department of Energy's Pacific Northwest and Oak Ridge National Laboratories that is finding solutions to improve downstream fish passage conditions through turbines and other hydropower structures.
 For more information on participating team members, please visit our Team page.

 Advancing hydropower for fish and industry

-The focus of HydroPASSAGE is to provide information and tools to increase fish survival through turbines and other hydropower structures across the United States and around the world.
-HydroPASSAGE tools enable us to:
+The focus of HydroPASSAGE is to provide information and toolsets to increase fish survival through turbines and other hydropower structures across the United States and around the world.
+HydroPASSAGE toolsets enable us to: